jeoffersondelapena/jeoffersondelapena/README.md

 ### Hello world 👋

-I'm currently working full-time as Software Engineer II at Stratpoint Global Outsourcing, Inc. 🖤
+I'm currently working as a Software Engineer (Android and iOS) 🖤

 - 🔭 I’m currently working on honing my skillset
 - 🌱 I’m currently learning frameworks, frameworks, and even more frameworks!